Sequences Explained: Definition, Examples, Practice & Video Lessons

 Sequences can be classified as finite or infinite.
 A finite sequence has a specific endpoint, while an infinite sequence continues indefinitely.
 For example, the sequence 3, 6, 9, 12, 18 is finite because it ends at 18, whereas a sequence represented as 1, 1/2, 1, ... continues without end, indicated by the ellipsis.

 Sequences share similarities with functions, as both follow specific rules and can be expressed with equations.
 However, the key difference lies in their inputs.
-In functions, inputs can be any real number, while sequences use integer indexes, denoted by the letter n, starting from 1 and increasing by 1.
-For example, in the equation \( a_n = 2n \), the outputs (terms of the sequence) are calculated by substituting integer values for n, yielding the sequence 2, 4, 6, 8, 10.
+In functions, inputs can be any real number, while in sequences, inputs are called indexes and are always positive integers starting from 1.
+For example, in the sequence defined by the equation \( a_n = 2n \), the index \( n \) takes on values like 1, 2, 3, etc., producing outputs (terms) such as 2, 4, 6, 8, and so forth.

-Understanding sequences is essential for recognizing patterns and solving problems in mathematics.
-With practice, identifying terms and their relationships becomes more intuitive, paving the way for deeper mathematical exploration.
+Understanding sequences is essential for recognizing numerical patterns and applying mathematical concepts effectively.
+With practice, identifying terms and their relationships within sequences becomes a valuable skill in mathematics.